demisto/content/Packs/MicrosoftEDLs/README.md

     The script above requires a Docker image with Python3 and BeautifulSoup.

-    The image can be created from the War Room or Playground with the following command:
+    The image can be created from the War Room or Playground with the command below ("msft scraper" is an arbitrary name):

     ```
     /docker_image_create msft-scraper base=demisto/python3:3.7.5.4583 dependencies=bs4